aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 Sets desired width and height of image.

+**Remarks**

+The width and height of the output image in pixels will be only based on the set desired width and height.
+The  and  will not effect the width and height of the output image in this case.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |